balogh-attila/SolarController/README.md

 ```
 Recommended to use better network topology or a firewall in production.

 There is an example grafana dashboard in the grafana subdirectory.
-You need to add an influxdb data source for the installed influxdb instance to work.
+You need to add an influxdb data source pointed towards the installed influxdb instance to work.

 ## Running Solar Inverter Controller
 Preload the built docker image on the runner machine.